-The Municipal Planning and Performance Management Regulations stipulate that a municipality's Performance Management System (PMS) must entail a framework that describes and represents how the municipality's cycle and processes of performance planning, monitoring, measurement, review, reporting and improvement will be conducted, organised and managed, including determining the roles of the different role-players .AbaQulusi developed its PMS Policy framework which seeks to ensure that a functional and improved performance.
-The following processes were undertaken during 2018/19:
+The Municipal Planning and Performance Management Regulations stipulate that a municipality's Performance Management System (PMS) must entail a framework that describes and represents how the municipality's cycle and processes of performance planning, monitoring, measurement, review, reporting and improvement will be conducted, organised and managed, including determining the roles of the different role-players.

+AbaQulusi developed its PMS Policy framework to ensure a functional and improved performance.
+The following processes were undertaken during 2019/20

-- Departments were assisted to review their SDBIP in line with key strategic documents - PMS unit provided support on SDBIP adjustment - Support provided on performance reporting to Technical and Community Services departments - · Quarterly Departmental PMS reports submitted to Internal Audit, - Audit Committee, ExCom and Council; - In-year Section 72 report process - Auditing of performance information - Annual report process
+- Departments were assisted to review their SDBIP in line with key strategic documents - PMS unit provided support on SDBIP adjustment - Support provided on performance reporting to Technical and Community Services departments - Quarterly Departmental PMS reports submitted to Internal Audit, - Audit Committee, Executive Committee and Council; - In-year Section 72 report process - Auditing of performance information - Annual report process

-Legislative Reporting requirements indicated in the table below were complied with.
+Legislative reporting requirements indicated in the table below were complied with.

-FREQUENCY AND NATURE OF REPORT MANDATE RECIPIENTS Monthly reporting on actual revenue targets and spending against budget no later than 10 working days after the end of each month Section 71 of the MFMA National Treasury Quarterly progress reports Municipal Manager Executive Mayor Audit Committee National Treasury Mid - year performance assessment (assessment and report due by 25 January of each year) Section 72 of the MFMA Section 13(2) (a) of the Municipal Planning and Performance Regulation of 2001 Municipal Manager Executive Mayor Audit Committee National Treasury Council Audit Committee National Treasury
+FREQUENCY AND NATURE OF REPORT MANDATE RECIPIENTS Monthly reporting on actual revenue targets and spending against budget no later than 10 working days after the end of each month Section 71 of the MFMA National Treasury Quarterly progress reports Sec 52(d) of the MFMA Municipal Manager Executive Mayor Audit Committee National Treasury Mid - year performance assessment Section 72 of the MFMA Municipal (assessment and report due by 25 January of Section 13(2) (a) of the Manager each year) Municipal Planning and Executive Mayor Performance Regulation of Audit Committee 2001 National Treasury Council Audit Committee National Treasury